The ubiquitous deep tissue massage may not mean what you think it means.

 So, why would someone use deep tissue massage?

 Nimbus therapists have a variety of different techniques in their toolboxes.
 They will, therefore, adjust their style and pressure to suit the needs and preferences of each client.
-We can accommodate people who love firm pressure as well as people who need “gentle deep tissue.”
+They can accommodate people who love firm pressure as well as people who need “gentle deep tissue.”

 Some massage styles that may be used to access deep tissues include Trigger Point Therapy, Neuromuscular Therapy, Thai Massage, Myofascial Release, Sports Massage, Orthopedic Massage… the list goes on and on.
 A few styles that do not typically address deeper tissues include Lymphatic Massage, Energy Work, and Pre/Post Surgical Massage.